 Concussions are types of brain injuries where the organs themselves do not necessarily sustain physical damage but where their functions are affected.
-In other words, when a patient in West Virginia suffers a traumatic brain injury, his or her brain stops working correctly for a brief moment in time.
+In other words, when a patient suffers a traumatic brain injury, his or her brain stops working correctly for a brief moment in time.
 The individual experiences several symptoms quickly, and these symptoms resolve over time.

 As of now, there are no objective tests available for determining if a patient has a concussion.
 In addition, patients do not always recognize traumatic brain injury symptoms on their own, and if they do recognize them, they may not be quick to report them.
-However, the danger of not recognizing, reporting and treating a concussion is that if a second one occurs before the first one has been treated, the patient’s recovery can take twice as long, and the brain may even have trouble regulating blood flow.
+However, the danger of not recognizing, reporting, and treating a concussion is that if a second one occurs before the first one has been treated, the patient’s recovery can take twice as long, and the brain may even have trouble regulating blood flow.

 Suffering a brain injury can quickly impact one’s life, as brain injuries may lead to memory problems and other issues that may be long-lasting.

 If a traumatic brain injury resulted from the carelessness of another driver on the road — for instance, the driver was texting and driving when he or she caused the accident leading to the brain injury — this negligent driver may be held liable in civil court.
 The brain injury victim may choose to file a personal injury claim against him or her, seeking damages.
 A monetary award in a successfully fought case may help with addressing the medical costs and other losses associated with the potentially life-altering accident.

 If you're in West Virginia, and you have suffered a concussion, contact a lawyer at Warner Law Offices to discuss your potential case.